icopy-site/awesome-cn/docs/awesome/awesome-translations.md

 - [Polyglot](https://github.com/untra/polyglot) - A fast, painless, open-source internationalization plugin for Jekyll blogs.
 - [ICU - International Components for Unicode](https://icu.unicode.org/) - A mature, widely used set of C/C++ and Java libraries providing Unicode and Globalization support for software applications.
 - [Django docs - i18n](https://docs.djangoproject.com/en/4.1/topics/i18n/) - Part of the Django docs, focused on internationalization and localization.
-  [Localizejs](https://localizejs.com/) - Translations for websites and applications to new languages and streamline translation workflow.
+- [Localizejs](https://localizejs.com/) - Translations for websites and applications to new languages and streamline translation workflow.
+- [ParaglideJS](https://inlang.com/m/gerre34r) - Synchronous, typesafe and lightweight i18n library.

 ### Machine translation for developers
 - [SwiftGoogleTranslate](https://github.com/maximbilan/SwiftGoogleTranslate) - A framework to use cloud translation API by Google in Swift.